PiaoX/sp24-cse110-lab4/expose/javascript/part2.md

     C. true.
 The == operator performs type conversion, so 2 is converted to a string and then compared to '2', resulting in equality.
     D. false.
 The === operator checks both value and type without type conversion, so since 2 and '2' have different types, the result is false.
     E. true.
 The true boolean value is coerced to the number 1, so 1 == 2 returns false.
-    F. false.
-The Boolean(2) expression returns true, but since true and 1 are of different types, the result is false.
+    F. true.
+Any non-zero number is considered true.
+Since 2 is a non-zero number, it returns true

 15. == performs type coercion before comparison, which means it tries to convert operands to the same type before comparing. === is strict equality, it compares both value and type without coercion.